The Lord of the Rings (film series): Production

-Jackson and cinematographer Andrew Lesnie considered shooting in large format like 65 mm film and/or to master the films at 4K, but both were cost-prohibitive and couldn't be done on New Zealand soil.
+Jackson and cinematographer Andrew Lesnie considered shooting in large format like 65 mm film, or to master the films at 4K, but both were cost-prohibitive and could not be done on New Zealand soil.
 They decided to shoot on fine-grain Super 35 mm film and subject the films to rigorous digital grading.

 Principal photography for all three films was conducted concurrently in many locations within New Zealand's conservation areas and national parks.
 Filming took place between 11 October 1999 and 22 December 2000.
 Pick-up shoots were conducted annually from 2001 to 2004.
-The series was shot at over 150 different locations, with seven different units shooting, as well as soundstages around Wellington and Queenstown.
-Along with Jackson directing the whole production, other unit directors included John Mahaffie, Geoff Murphy, Fran Walsh, Barrie M. Osborne, Rick Porras and any other assistant director, producer, or writer available.
+The series was shot at many different locations, with seven different units shooting, and soundstages around Wellington and Queenstown.
+Along with Jackson directing the whole production, other unit directors included John Mahaffie, Geoff Murphy, Barrie M. Osborne, Rick Porras, George Marshall Ruge, and any other assistant director, producer, or writer available.
 Miniature Photography took place throughout the entire period, amounting to over 1,000 shooting days.

 Weta Digital developed new technologies to allow for the groundbreaking digital effects required for the trilogy, including the development of the MASSIVE software to generate intelligent crowds for battle scenes, and advancing the art of motion capture, which was used on bipedal creatures like the Cave Troll or Gollum.
 With Jackson's future films, motion-capture technology came to be pushed so far that it became referred to as "digital makeup", although it was later clarified that during The Lord of the Rings period, it was still fairly reliant on the CG animators.

 Each film had the benefit of a full year of post-production time before its respective December release, often finishing in October–November, with the crew immediately going to work on the next film.
 Jackson originally wanted to edit all three films with Jamie Selkirk, but this proved too much work.
-The next idea was to have John Gilbert, Michael Horton and Selkirk, respectively, editing the three films simultaneously, but after a month that proved too difficult for Jackson, and the films were edited in consecutive years, although Selkirk continued to act as "Supervising Editor" on the first two entries.
+The next idea was to have John Gilbert, Michael Horton, and Selkirk, respectively, editing the three films simultaneously, but after a month that proved too difficult for Jackson, and the films were edited in consecutive years, although Selkirk continued to act as "Supervising Editor" on the first two entries.
 Daily rushes would often last up to four hours, and by the time The Fellowship of the Ring had been released, assembly cuts of the other two films (41/2 hours each) were already prepared.
 In total, 1,828 km (six million feet) of film was edited down to the 11 hours and 26 minutes (686 minutes) of extended running time.